Castle of Barletta: From the 18th to the 21st century

 The arrival of Philip of Anjou caused a war of succession to break out between France and Austria.
 The Habsburgs, taking possession first of Lombardy and then of the Kingdom of Naples, succeeded in holding power from 1707 to 1734 under the leadership of Charles VI of Austria.
 During these 27 years the castle of Barletta was left to fall into a state of neglect and serious decay, evidenced by an "inventory of the ammunition for food and war of the Royal Castle of Barletta," dating from 1722, through which the complete lack of maintenance or restoration by the Austrian government was made known.
 The state of the work then became apparent in 1734, when Giulio Borromeo Visconti, Austrian viceroy, on the eve of the Battle of Bitonto took refuge in the Barletta castle, finding it unfit for use.

 Marble plaque placed on the ravelin, commemorating the Austrian attack during World War I.

 The end of the Austrian viceroyalty came on May 25, 1734, with the Battle of Bitonto, fought against the Bourbons of Spain led by Charles III of Spain, son of Philip V. With the 1740 Treaty of Peace, Navigation and Trade concluded with the Ottoman Empire, fears of Turkish invasion ended and with it the need for the defensive system typical of military architecture.
 The Bourbons ruled stably until 1799, with the handover between Charles III and his son Ferdinand in 1759.
 Right at the end of the 18th century, in the wake of the First Italian Campaign of the troops of Republican France, after the French Revolution, revolutionary uprisings began which led to the proclamation of the Neapolitan Republic.
 Barletta was among the first cities to join the insurrectional movement, so much so that the French protectorate was able to reach until 1805, continuing, after the coronation of Napoleon Bonaparte, with a full-fledged French rule, which saw from 1806 to 1808 the presence of Joseph Bonaparte, the emperor's brother, followed by Joachim Murat until 1813.
 The French general, after visiting the castle of Barletta on April 14, 1813, ordered works to consolidate the defensive structures, in view of a possible clash with European powers, which allowed the return of the Bourbons to the command, until the Unification of Italy.
-Between 1860 and 1870 the castle was used as a military prison, but in 1876, after being considered useless from a war point of view, it was auctioned and awarded to the Municipality of Barletta, for the sum of 30,100 liras.
+Between 1860 and 1870 the castle was used as a military prison, but in 1876, after being considered militarily useless, it was auctioned and awarded to the Municipality of Barletta, for the sum of 30,100 liras.